SharpSync/docs/datasources/ms-dynamics/readme.md

 * Click the `Save` button
 * Click the `Authenticate` button

-## Setup Dynamics 365 Business Central Property Mappings
+## Configure Dynamics 365 Business Central Property Mappings

 * Navigate to `Property Mapping`
 * After creating/adding your property mappings from your primary/CAD source, select the corresponding Propel property from the drop down selection boxes.